clartaq/cwiki/resources/private/md/Technical_Notes.md

                  (.close conn))))))
 ```

 The tables are created as expected.
 Some of the `clojure.java.jdbc` functions still don't seem to work as desired though.
 (See the `jdbc/query` call in the middle of the listing.)
-Getting things to always work as expected seems very "manual" having to fall back on java interop.
+Getting things always to work​ as expected seems very "manual" having to fall back on Java interop.
 And it seems like every interaction with the database requires using the specially configured `Connection` returned by the `get-connection` function.

 Is there a better way to enforce foreign key constraints in SQLite in Clojure?